Edited By : Amy Edel

 • November 2023: Lawyers on both sides are trying to determine how discovery will be conducted.

-• October 2023: Extensive news coverage broke of a proposed FDA rule change to ban the use of formaldehyde and formaldehyde-releasing chemicals in hair straighteners, bringing renewed attention to health risks, legal responsibility and prompting more case filings.
+• October 2023: Extensive news coverage broke of a proposed FDA rule change to ban the use of formaldehyde and formaldehyde-releasing chemicals in hair straighteners, bringing renewed attention to health risks and legal responsibility, and prompting more case filings.

 • August 2023: There was a reduction in pending cases from 295 to 275, but since August the number of active cases has grown significantly.